 The drug, when given within two days of the onset of symptoms, helps shorten the length of the flu and its complications by 24-36 hours.
 However, late treatment with Tamiflu may not be effective.

-Read this post to know about the safety, benefits, side effects, dosage, and alternatives to Tamiflu for children.
+In this post, learn about the safety, advantages, side effects, dosage, and alternatives to Tamiflu for children.

 Is Tamiflu Safe For Children?

 “Tamiflu is FDA-approved, often used, and generally safe for children and infants as young as two weeks old,’’ says N. Bande Mangaliso Virgil, MD, FAAP, Board Certified Pediatrician, Pediatric Hospitalist at Piedmont Columbus Regional Midtown Hospitalists, and Assistant Clinical Professor of Pediatrics for the Mercer University of Medicine, Columbus campus.

 However, “it can cause certain side effects, commonly gastrointestinal issues such as nausea and vomiting in some children, ” Dr. Mangaliso Virgil adds.

 Also, like any other medication, it may cause allergic reactions ranging from rashes to anaphylaxis.
 Convulsions, mood changes, and hallucinations can also occur in some children, but these are rare.